SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 Additionally a module should contain a logo image file.
 The file should be name either `logo.png` or `logo.svg` and located at the root of the module

-### Dockerfile
+### `Dockerfile`

-The dockerfile allows to create an image that will contain all the required code and dependencies to run the module's actions and triggers.
+The `Dockerfile` allows to create an image that will contain all the required code and dependencies to run the module's actions and triggers.

 Here's an example of a `Dockerfile` allowing to run some python code: